MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Set-Location.md

 ### -Path

 Specify the path of a new working location.
 If no path is provided, `Set-Location` defaults to the current user's home directory.
-When wildcards are used, the cmdlet chooses the first path that matches the wildcard pattern.
+When wildcards are used, the cmdlet chooses the container (directory, registry key, certificate store) that matches the wildcard pattern.
+If the wildcard pattern matches more than one container, the cmdlet returns an error.

 ```yaml
 Type: System.String